 In a broadcast EHT NDP Announcement frame that has more than one STA Info field, the following applies:

-— If the Feedback Type And Ng subfield and the Codebook Size subfield indicate SU or MU, the Nc subfield indicates the number of columns, Nc, in the compressed beamforming feedback matrix, and is set to Nc – 1.
+— If the Feedback Type And Ng subfield and the Codebook Size subfield indicate SU or MU, the Nc Index subfield indicates the number of columns in the compressed beamforming feedback matrix minus 1, Nc – 1.
+The valid range of Nc Index is from 0 to 7. (#1639)

-— If the Feedback Type And Ng subfield and the Codebook Size subfield indicate CQI, the Nc subfield indicates the number of spatial streams, Nc, in the CQI report, and is set to Nc – 1.
+— If the Feedback Type And Ng subfield and the Codebook Size subfield indicate CQI, the Nc Index subfield indicates the number of spatial streams in the CQI report minus 1, Nc – 1.
+The valid range of Nc Index is from 0 to 7. (#1639)

-In an individually addressed EHT NDP Announcement frame with a single STA Info field, the Nc subfield is reserved.
+In an individually addressed EHT NDP Announcement frame with a single STA Info field, the Nc Index (#1639) subfield is reserved.

 Instruction to 11be Editor: Modify texts in the subclause 9.4.1.67a-67d as follows.